severalnines/docs/user-guide/mysql/backup.rst

 1. Copy backup files to the target server.
 2. Checking disk space on the target server.
 3. Restore the backup.
+4. The rest of the member will then catch up with the target server.

 For Percona Xtrabackup (offline restore):